In 2020, 42% of people used social media channels for product research.

 Each of Target's pinned images links to the company website so users can share the pin on their own Pinterest board, or click straight through the post to buy or register the product.

 If you have an advertising budget, you can also consider launching pay-per-click ads on Pinterest.
 Pinterest Ads enables your posts to be seen by people in a specific demographic that matches your own.
-The platform also allows you to A/B test different photos and target ads to Pinterest users on your contact lists.
+The platform also allows you to A/B test photos and target ads to Pinterest users on your contact lists.

 Want to learn more about Pinterest Ads and effective experiments to run?
 Check out this blog post from a PPC and Pinterest expert.